wendyverdonk93/docs/content/api/tools/post_order_direct_flexible_3d_enabled.md

 {{< description >}}

-### Direct, Flexible 3D set on _false_
+### Direct: Flexible 3D set to false

-Flexible 3D is a feature that allows you to enable/disable [3D Secure](/faq/general/glossary/#3d-secure) at API level.
-The Flexible 3D mandates whether or not a transaction should be completed with the 3D Secure verification or not.

-Credit card transactions which are processed with the 3D Secure protocol require a form of authentication of the customer during the payment process.
-Setting Flexible 3D to _false_ will disable the verfication process.

-The parameter flexible_3d is a property of gateway_info in the POST request.
+Use [Flexible 3D](/payments/features/flexible-3ds/) to set whether or not to complete the transaction with [3D Secure](/security-and-legal/payment-regulations/about-3d-secure/) verification.

+To disable 3D Secure, in the `POST /orders` request > `gateway_info` object, set the `flexible_3d` parameter to `false`.

+**Notes:**

-**Activating Flexible 3D Secure will override the rules of the Dynamic 3D settings, meaning that payments will not be enrolled with a 3D authentication.**
+- Activating Flexible 3D Secure overrides Dynamic 3D settings, so that payments are not enrolled with a 3D authentication.

-**__Please note__: MultiSafepay no longer supports [Flexible 3D](https://docs.multisafepay.com/tools/flexible_3d) with merchants based in Europe due to PSD2 regulations.**
+- We no longer support [Flexible 3D](https://docs.multisafepay.com/tools/flexible_3d) for merchants based in Europe due to PSD2 regulations.

 **Parameters**

 ----------------
 __type__ | string | required

 The payment flow for the checkout process.
 Options: `direct`.

 ----------------
 __gateway__ | string | required

 The unique gateway ID to direct the customer straight to the payment method.
-To retrieve gateway IDs, see [Gateways](/api/#gateways).
-Option: VISA and MASTERCARD.
+Options: `VISA`, `MASTERCARD`.

 ----------------
 __order_id__ | integer / string | required